Shakthivelms8/dp-420-cosmos-db-dev/instructions/24-query-optimization.md

 # Module 10 - Optimize query performance in Azure Cosmos DB SQL API

-## Optimize an Azure Cosmos DB SQL API container's indexing policy for a query
+## Lab 2: Optimize an Azure Cosmos DB SQL API container's indexing policy for a query

 When planning for an Azure Cosmos DB SQL API account, knowing our most popular queries can help us tune the indexing policy so that queries are as performant as possible.

 In this lab, we will use the Data Explorer to test SQL queries with the default indexing policy and an indexing policy that includes a composite index.

-## Create an Azure Cosmos DB SQL API account
+### Task 1: Create an Azure Cosmos DB SQL API account

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
 When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **SQL API**).
 Once the Azure Cosmos DB SQL API account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB SQL API account using the Azure SDK for .NET or any other SDK of your choice.